 Do buildings, trees, clouds, and so forth interfere with the GPS?

 The short answer is yes.
-Just as you can see a lightbulb for several miles, a GPS signal works in a similar way.
+GPS works by using several satellites to pinpoint your location.
 If there is interference like buildings, trees, or clouds, it will be slightly less accurate.
+Enough interference, and you’ll lose the signal completely.

 Does GPS work indoors?

-The “running indoors” feature is most accurate when you’ve logged a lot of outdoor runs because it gets a feel for what your pace is like and so forth.
+The “running indoors” feature is most accurate when you’ve logged a lot of outdoor runs.
+The watch gets a feel for what your pace is like and so forth, based on your average stride length.
 And it will be pretty accurate indoors with a small margin of error.
-But it’s the accelerometer, not the GPS function, that is giving you data.
+Again, it’s the accelerometer, not the GPS function, that is giving you data.

 Does GPS work while swimming?